 Our Designated Safeguarding Leads

-If you believe that a child in our school may be at risk, please talk to one of the Designated Senior persons.
+If you believe that a child in our school may be at risk, please talk to the Designated Safeguarding Lead or one of the Deputy Designated Safeguarding Leads.
 These are:

 - Miss K Mack (Deputy Safeguarding Lead)